WiLLiAM111333/cozywebsite/backend/docs/dataStructures/SuperMap.md

 ## lastEntry

 The `lastEntry` method returns the last key-value pair as an entry tuple in the map.
-Example:

 ```js
 const map = new SuperMap();